Industry-Specific

 4. SBA 504 for owner-occupied commercial real estate

 Many daycare owners want to own their facility — both for control of the lease cost and as a long-term asset.
 The SBA 504 program is the right fit: 10% down from the owner, 50% bank loan, 40% SBA debenture (fixed-rate, long-term), property must be owner-occupied 51%+.
 SBA 504 typically prices the debenture portion at the long-end Treasury rate + spread — usually 6-9% all-in blended cost.
-The cap also expands to $10M effective July 4, 2026.
+The combined 7(a)+504 cap also expanded to $10M on July 4, 2026 (SBA 504's own per-project cap stays $5.5M).

 State licensure as underwriting prerequisite